Michael Adler: War Service 1915–1918

 As there were so few Jewish chaplains often the burial service of a Jewish soldier was conducted by a Christian chaplain.
 To assist them in this Adler wrote out the Jewish Burial Service in English and sent out copies to the Christian chaplains.
 Adler quickly realised that more Jewish chaplains were needed at the Front and he claimed that Jewish soldiers often did not receive the services of a chaplain for months, unlike the Christian soldiers who attended a weekly church parade.
 He persuaded the War Office to provide additional chaplains, and as the area occupied by the British Army overseas increased so did the number of chaplains, so that by the end of the war there was a chaplain attached to each of the five Army areas and three at the Bases.
 Adler held services in villages several miles from the trenches and men frequently came to these straight from the firing line.
 He also held services before large battles including a Yom Kippur service at Noeuz-les-Mines in 1915, one week before the Battle of Loos.
 He kept a register of casualties and sent details of the deaths of Jewish soldiers to their families.
 As memorials were erected over the graves of Jewish soldiers Adler took photographs to send to their relatives; he travelled long distances to conduct funeral services and visited wounded soldiers in hospitals.

 Adler served for much of World War I as Senior Chaplain to the Forces (SCF) on the Western Front.
 In July 1918 his health broke and he returned to the UK with the rank of major, commenting to a colleague that after he left the Front the Allies succeeded.
 His successor as Senior Jewish Chaplain was the minister of Bayswater Synagogue, the Rev. Arthur Barnett.
-Adler was awarded the Distinguished Service Order (DSO) for his service during WWI.
+Adler was appointed a Companion of the Distinguished Service Order (DSO) for his service during WWI.
 Adler returned to his position as minister of the Central Synagogue in London where he remained until his retirement in 1934.